Patient Information Leaflet

 Composition of Adoport 5 mg hard capsules

-Adoport 0.5 mg are hard gelatin capsules, with a white opaque body and a cream-colored cap, containing a white to almost white powder (length: 14.5 mm).
+Adoport 0.5 mg are hard gelatin capsules with a white opaque body and an ivory cap, containing white to almost white powder (length: 14.5 mm).

-Adoport 1 mg are hard gelatin capsules with a white opaque body and a slightly brown cap, containing a white to almost white powder (length: 14.5 mm).
+Adoport 1 mg are hard gelatin capsules with a white opaque body and a light brown cap, containing white to almost white powder (length: 14.5 mm).

-Adoport 2 mg are dark green opaque hard capsules, printed in black with 2 mg on the cap, containing a white to almost white powder (length: 14.5 mm).
+Adoport 2 mg are hard capsules of dark green opaque color, printed in black with 2 mg on the cap, containing white to almost white powder (length: 14.5 mm).

 Adoport is packaged in PVC/PE/PVdC/Aluminum blisters, in an aluminum bag with a desiccant to protect from moisture.
-The desiccant should not be taken.
+The desiccant should not be swallowed.

 Only some package sizes may be marketed.